HughP/LinguisticsLibrarianList/README.md

 ##Resources for digital archiving - Software Tools
 ####Digital repositories
-_These tools are designed to do digital object and associated metadata managment._
+_These tools are designed to do digital object and associated metadata management._
 * EPrints
 * [DSpace](http://www.dspace.org/)
 * [Fedora](http://fedorarepository.org/)